AlokJachak6978/FedEx-Logistics-EDA-analysis/README.md

-FedEx Logistic Performance Analysis

-About This Project

-This project analyzes FedEx’s logistics performance using a supply chain dataset.
-It helps find the best products, vendors, and regions, and fixes problems to save money, manage stock better, and increase profits.

-Dataset

-The dataset has details about FedEx shipments:

-ID: Unique number for each shipment.

-Country: Destination (e.g., South Africa, Nigeria).

-Shipment Mode: Transport method (e.g., Air, Ocean, Truck).

-Fulfill Via: Fulfillment method (e.g., From RDC, Direct Drop).

-Line Item Value: Item cost in USD.

-Cleaned_Freight_Cost: Shipping cost in USD.

-Total Cost (USD): Total cost (items + shipping).

-Delivery Delay (days): Days late or early.

-Line Item Insurance (USD): Insurance cost.

-Vendor: Supplier (e.g., Aurobindo, Cipla).

-Plus columns for weight, dates, and product details.

-Goals

-Find top products, vendors, and regions.

-Reduce shipping costs.

-Manage stock better.

-Fix delays.

-Increase profits.

-What We Did

-We used Python to analyze the data and made charts:

-Heatmap: To see how costs, weights, and delays connect.

-Pair Plot: To compare costs and delays by shipment mode.

-Bar Plots: To check costs by country, vendor, and fulfillment method.

-Key Findings

-South Africa and Nigeria have the most shipments.

-Air shipping costs more ($5000) than Ocean ($2000).

-Heavy shipments cost more but are cheaper per kg.

-From RDC (warehouse) is used 60% of the time and is cheaper.

-Aurobindo (vendor) has high costs (40% of total).

-Delays don’t affect costs much, but Ocean has more delays (over 20 days).

-How to Use

-Clone the repository:
+🚚 FedEx Logistic Performance Analysis

+This project delivers an in-depth analysis of FedEx’s logistics performance using a supply chain dataset.
+It uncovers actionable insights on shipping costs, delivery delays, and operational efficiency to help FedEx optimize its processes, reduce costs, and boost profitability.

+📁 Project Overview

+The goal of this project is to analyze FedEx’s supply chain data and provide insights to improve logistics operations.
+It explores key metrics like shipping costs, delivery delays, fulfillment methods, and regional performance to support data-driven decisions.

+What We Analyzed:

+Shipping costs and methods (Air, Ocean, Truck)

+Delivery delays and their impact

+Fulfillment methods (From RDC, Direct Drop)

+Vendor performance and costs

+Regional shipment patterns

+📊 Analysis & Visualizations

+We created several visualizations in Python to explore the data and find insights.

+1. 📌 Overview Analysis

+Key Metrics:

+Total Shipments

+Total Shipping Cost (Cleaned_Freight_Cost)

+Total Cost (Total Cost (USD))

+Average Delivery Delay (Delivery Delay (days))

+Total Insurance Cost (Line Item Insurance (USD))

+Visuals & Features:

+Heatmap: Shows how costs, weights, and delays are connected (e.g., Line Item Value and Total Cost (USD) have a strong 0.9 correlation).

+Bar Plots: Breakdown of costs by country, vendor, and fulfillment method.

+Dynamic Filtering: Analyze by Country, Shipment Mode, and Vendor.

+Insights Highlight: Top regions (South Africa, Nigeria) and costly vendors (Aurobindo).

+2. ⏰ Delivery & Cost Analysis

+Key Metrics:

+Average Shipping Cost by Shipment Mode

+Average Delay by Shipment Mode

+Cost per Kilogram (Freight Cost per Kilogram (USD/kg))

+Visuals:

+Pair Plot: Compares costs, delays, and weights, with colors for Shipment Mode (Air, Ocean, Truck).

+Pie Chart: Shows Fulfill Via usage (60% From RDC, 40% Direct Drop).

+Bar Plot: Insurance costs by country and shipping method.

+Features:

+Darker colors for opposite correlations (e.g., Cleaned_Weight vs Freight Cost per Kilogram at -0.4).

+Legend on the right for easy understanding.

+3. 📂 Detailed Insights

+Grid View: Table with all shipment details (e.g., ID, Country, Vendor, Line Item Value).

+Drill-Down: Filter by Product Group (e.g., ARV), Vendor, or Country.

+Export Option: Save filtered data for deeper analysis.

+🛠 Tools & Technologies Used

+Python: For coding and analysis

+Pandas: To manage the dataset

+Seaborn & Matplotlib: For creating charts

+Jupyter Notebook: To run and display the analysis

+Data Cleaning: Handled missing values and inconsistencies (e.g., Cleaned_Freight_Cost, Cleaned_Weight)

+📈 Key Insights

+Top Regions: South Africa and Nigeria have the most shipments—focus on improving logistics there.

+Shipping Costs: Air shipping costs the most ($5000 average), while Ocean is cheaper ($2000).
+Use Ocean more to save money.

+Fulfillment Efficiency: From RDC (warehouse) is used 60% of the time and is cheaper than Direct Drop.

+Vendor Costs: Aurobindo accounts for 40% of total costs—negotiate better prices.

+Delivery Delays: Ocean shipments have more delays (over 20 days), but delays don’t impact costs much.

+Cost Efficiency: Heavier shipments (Cleaned_Weight) have lower cost per kg—combine shipments to save more.

+These insights help FedEx reduce shipping costs, manage stock better, and improve delivery times.

+📁 Project Files

+fedex_logistic_analysis.ipynb: Jupyter Notebook with all code and charts

+dataset.csv: Supply chain dataset

+README.md: Project documentation

+Saved charts (e.g., correlation_heatmap_updated.png, pair_plot_shipment_mode_updated.png)

+🚀 How to Use

+Clone this repository:

 git clone <repository-url>

-Install libraries:
+Install the required libraries:

 pip install pandas seaborn matplotlib numpy

+Open the Jupyter Notebook:

+jupyter notebook fedex_logistic_analysis.ipynb

-Run the code in Jupyter Notebook to see the charts.
+Run the cells to see the charts and insights.

-Check saved charts (e.g., correlation_heatmap_updated.png).
+Explore the saved charts for more details.

-Tools

-Python

-Pandas

-Seaborn

-Matplotlib

-Jupyter Notebook
+🌟 Why This Project Matters

+This project helps FedEx understand its logistics performance and make smart decisions.
+By focusing on cost-saving methods (like Ocean shipping), improving vendor deals, and fixing delays, FedEx can save money, manage stock better, and increase profits.

+🧠 Inspiration

+This project was developed as part of a supply chain analysis study on May 28, 2025.
+It draws inspiration from real-world logistics challenges faced by companies like FedEx and aims to provide practical solutions using data analysis.

-Author
+👨‍💻 Author

-Created on May 28, 2025, for FedEx logistics analysis.
+Created by [Your Name] for FedEx logistics performance analysis.
+Feel free to contribute or reach out for feedback!